Are Amusement Parks Dangerous?

 Amusement parks have been around in America since the 1800s.
 They are part of our history, and even now you can find amusement parks like Disney, Six Flags, and small parks incorporating the old fashion vibe and rides from the earliest amusement parks.

-Amusement parks have rides, games, food, concert halls, animals, and more all for the purpose of giving families a fun, inexpensive way to spend time together.
-Amusement parks have been a favorite part of any summer for any age for centuries, but should we worry about the danger that it may expose our children to?
+Amusement parks have rides, games, food, concert halls, animals, and more, all for the purpose of giving families a fun, inexpensive way to spend time together.
+Amusement parks have been a favorite part of any summer for any age for centuries, but should we worry about the danger that they may expose our children to?

 According to a 2013 study, about 12 children are sent to the hospital due to amusement park injuries every day.
 20-25% of amusement park injuries happen to children and teenagers.
 Many people may be aware of the stories they hear about in the news, and think that it is one in a million.
 Even though these tragic accidents are rare, they do happen, and there are other concerns with amusement parks besides the stories that hit the headlines.